 Now the valuation part.
 Simply Wall Street has an amazing inbuilt Discounted Cash Flow calculator.
 In this article, we discussed how we used the DCF Calculator of Simply Wall Street to evaluate stocks.

 Now in the PEG Ratio section, you need to set the limit to 1.
-We will have a detail discussion on PEG Ratio, later in this article.
+We will have a detailed discussion on PEG Ratio, later in this article.

 If you are using the “3 Year Earnings Growth Estimate” filter, then set the Upper Limit to infinity and we want a minimum of 10 – 12% Growth each year so, set the Lower Limit to either 10% or 12%.